weecology/PortalData/Plants/README.md

 #### Treatments:

-See [Portal Overview Metadata Table 2](../SiteandMethods/Portal_plot_treatments.csv), for details on treatment assignments for each plot over time.
+See [Portal_ Overview Metadata Table 2_plot_treatments](../SiteandMethods/Portal_plot_treatments.csv), for details on treatment assignments for each plot over time.
 [Portal_plots](../SiteandMethods/Portal_plots.csv) can be used to correctly assign treatment by year and month.

 ### Data Collection: